AUS Grant Fund

 3. Council will privately discuss caliber of project and then vote.

-4. Special Initiatives director will notify the applicant of the decision within the week.
+4. AUS Grant Fund director will notify the applicant of the decision within the week.

 The funding of any submission received is at the discretion of the AUS committee.
 The committee reserves the right to reject any proposal it feels does not meet the criteria established below.
-The deadline for applications each year will be determined at the discretion of the Executive Council, and all deadline dates will be announced within the first 2 (two) weeks of Fall semester.
+The deadline for applications each year will be determined at the discretion of the Executive Council.

 The following evaluation criteria are used by the AUS committee to evaluate the merits of each application: